Skip to content

 Study description

-The main goals of this study are:
+The mains goals of this study are:

 Official title: A Phase 1b/2, Multicenter, Open-label Platform Study of Select Immunotherapy Combinations in Adult Participants With Previously Untreated Advanced Non-small Cell Lung Cancer (NSCLC) With High PD-L1 Expression